Yellapragada Subbarow

-Yellapragada Subbaroa (Note: Alternatively spelled as SubbaRow, Subbarao or Subba Rao.) (యల్లాప్రగడ సుబ్బారావు; 12 January 1895 – 8 August 1948) was an Indian American biochemist who discovered the function of adenosine triphosphate (ATP) as an energy source in the cell, developed methotrexate for the treatment of cancer, and led the department at Lederle laboratories in which Benjamin Minge Duggar discovered chlortetracycline in 1945.
+Yellapragada Subbarao (Note: Alternatively spelled as SubbaRow, Subbarao or Subba Rao.) (యల్లాప్రగడ సుబ్బారావు; 12 January 1895 – 8 August 1948) was an Indian American biochemist who discovered the function of adenosine triphosphate (ATP) as an energy source in the cell, developed methotrexate for the treatment of cancer, and led the department at Lederle laboratories in which Benjamin Minge Duggar discovered chlortetracycline in 1945.

 A student of Madras Medical College, his elder brother and younger brother both died due to tropical sprue in the span of eight days.
 He subsequently discovered folic acid as a cure for tropical sprue.
 He discovered methotrexate, a chemotherapy drug still used today and also used for rheumatoid arthritis, and diethylcarbamazine (DEC), the only effective drug for treating filariasis.
 Most of his career was spent in the United States.
 Despite his isolation of ATP, Subbaroa did not gain tenure at Harvard University though he would lead some of America's most important medical research during World War II.
 He is also credited with the first synthesis of the chemical compounds folic acid and methotrexate.

 Early life and education

-He was born in a Telugu Brahmin family in Bhimavaram, Madras Presidency, now in West Godavari District, Andhra Pradesh in India.
-He passed through a traumatic period in his schooling at Rajahmundry (due to the premature death of close relatives by disease) and eventually matriculated in his third attempt from the Hindu High School, Madras.
-He passed the Intermediate Examination from the Presidency College and entered the Madras Medical College where his education was supported by friends and Kasturi Suryanarayana Murthy, whose daughter he later married.

-Following Gandhi's call to boycott British goods he started wearing khadi surgical dress; this incurred the displeasure of M. C. Bradfield, his surgery professor.
-Consequently, though he did well in his written papers, he was awarded the lesser LMS certificate and not a full MBBS degree.
-Subbaroa tried to enter the Madras Medical Service without success.
-He then took up a job as lecturer in anatomy at Dr. Lakshmipathi's Ayurvedic College at Madras.
-He was fascinated by the healing powers of Ayurvedic medicines and began to engage in research to put Ayurveda on a modern footing.
-The promise of support from Malladi Satyalingam Naicker Charities in Kakinada, and financial assistance raised by his father-in-law, enabled Subbaroa to proceed to the U.S. He arrived in Boston on 26 October 1922.
+The surname Yellapragada is associated with descent from Yellanna, who served as a minister at the court of the Nawab of Golconda during the 17th century.
+Members of the Yellapragada family subsequently worked as revenue accountants under successive Indian rulers until the 19th century.
+The family's circumstances began to deteriorate after Subbarow's grandfather, Subbaraju, died, leaving his position as an accountant inadequate to support the expanding joint family.

+Yellapragada Subbarow was born in rural India on 12 January 1895 and later pursued medical studies at Madras Medical College in Chennai.
+His involvement with the Indian independence movement contributed to his being awarded the Licentiate of Medicine and Surgery (LMS) rather than the full Bachelor of Medicine and Bachelor of Surgery (MBBS) qualification.
+Because the LMS did not qualify him for the same opportunities as an MBBS graduate, he joined Madras Ayurvedic College as a lecturer in anatomy and physiology and later rose to become its vice principal.

+During his bachelor college years, he experienced a serious episode of diarrhoea that did not respond to allopathic treatment but was followed by recovery after receiving Ayurvedic treatment.
+The experience deepened his interest in Ayurveda and encouraged his belief that Ayurvedic approaches could be combined with allopathic medicine.
+During his time at Madras Ayurvedic College, he prepared a 427-page manuscript concerning the vegetable drugs of North India as described in the writings of prominent Ayurvedic authorities.

+A chance encounter with American physician John Fox Kendrick subsequently encouraged him to seek further training at the Harvard School of Tropical Medicine.
+Facing financial constraints, he supported himself through part-time work, as his LMS qualification did not make him eligible for a scholarship or internship.
+After obtaining his diploma from the Harvard School of Tropical Medicine, he entered Harvard Medical School in 1924.